Alliedium/awesome-devops/README.md

 ## 41 Nexus: Maven, Gradle, Conda, pip, poetry, APT, Ansible repo config, part 3 20221216

-- How to setup Maven Proxy, Maven Hosted and Maven Group repositories in Nexus
+- How to set up Maven Proxy, Maven Hosted and Maven Group repositories in Nexus
 - How to configure settings.xml and pom.xml so that Maven can refer to Nexus repositories
 - How to configure Gradle to use Nexus Maven repositories
-- How to setup Conda Proxy repository in Nexus
+- How to set up Conda Proxy repository in Nexus
 - What is Conda environments, how to use them
 - How to configure Conda-based tools (e.g. Micromamba) to use Nexus Proxy repository
-- How to setup npm Proxy, npm Hosted and npm Group repositories in Nexus
+- How to set up npm Proxy, npm Hosted and npm Group repositories in Nexus
 - How to configure npm client to use Nexus - pull and push examples
 - How to workaround npm audit calls
-- How to setup PyPI Proxy, PyPI Hosted and PyPI Group repositories in Nexus
+- How to set up PyPI Proxy, PyPI Hosted and PyPI Group repositories in Nexus
 - How to configure pip (and other tools e.g. twine) to use Nexus
 - How to package Python project before pushing
 - What is Realworld projects
-- How to setup APT Proxy and APT Hosted repositories in Nexus
+- How to set up APT Proxy and APT Hosted repositories in Nexus
 - How to configure client side to use APT repositories from Nexus
 - How to add Ansible format to list of supported formats in Nexus
 - How to add S3 blobstore to Nexus